Dr Silke Fricke

 I am the Course Director of the programmes PGCert/PGDip/MSc in Speech Difficulties as well as PGCert/PGDip/MSc in Acquired Communication Disorders.
-I am also the Deputy Lead for Postgraduate Researchers (PGRs) in the Health Sciences School (HSS).
+I am also the Deputy Lead for Postgraduate Researchers (PGRs) in the School of Allied Health Professions, Nursing and Midwifery.
 In addition, I am the Deputy Chair and HSS representative of the Faculty of MDH Early Career Researcher Committee (MDHECRC).
 The MDHECRC aims to ensure that all researchers in the faculty have access to advice and training to develop their career trajectory.
 I am a Think Ahead Career Mentor for ECRs and received a Dedicated Outstanding Mentor Recognition in 2017.

 - 2014: Certificate in English Language Teaching to Adults (CELTA), University of Sheffield, UK

 - 2013: Postgraduate Certificate in Learning and Teaching, University of Sheffield, UK

 - 2009: PhD, Human Communication Sciences, University of Sheffield, UK & University of Applied Sciences Fresenius Idstein, GER

 - 2005: MSc in Human Communication Sciences Research, University of Sheffield, UK